jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Pan flirts with Makao and gives him her bobble, still don't know if Makao handed over Roman Numeral number or not for a date.

 #### Speaking with Eku
-- Well versed with Chult, lived their all her life from Mbala
+- Well versed with Chult, lived their all her life but is from Mbala
 - Has seen evil risen in Chult and wants to rid the are of it.
 A person did the people of Mbala wrong by deceiving them.
 Not sure if they are still there or not.
 - Not as powerful as other guides but does have casting ability (cure wounds, poison) knows of flora and fauna in the area
 - Her main primary driver is to rid Chult from evil